pgan002/biomed-chatbot/README.md

 Publications find Euclidean distance metric better than cosine distance in ChromaDB[11] and for embeddings in general[12].
 This is the default for ChromaDB.

+## Number of results

+ChromaDB's query() method has a parameter for this.
+I set a default value without tuning.

+## Maximum distance

 ChromaDb's query() method does not offer filtering based on distance but we do it after words.
+The default value is set without tuning.

 # Language model